30 Jul 3 Tips for Setting Your Model Apartment Budget

 We know from experience that it’s a better investment to build the model right the first time.
 Our team has been called in countless times to redo DIY model apartments that have to be recreated from scratch.

-On the other hand, it’s also possible to over budget for a model apartment.
-If you’re spending upwards of $50,000 with a local design firm, you’re probably wasting money on excessive delivery and installation upcharges.
+On the other hand, it’s also possible to overbudget for a model apartment.
+If you’re spending upwards of $50,000 on interior design services, you’re probably wasting money on excessive delivery and installation upcharges.

 At Model55, we offer realistic, middle-ground price points, and our services cover so much more than a typical design firm.
-Here’s a look at our price ranges.
-This information can help you confidently set a budget for your model apartment and communicate your proposal to your executive team.
+Contact us for an estimate that can help you confidently set a budget for apartment interior design and communicate your proposal to your executive team.

 Tip 3: Go with a fixed-fee solution rather than an hourly rate.

-If you hire a design firm to furnish your model, you’ll likely pay an hourly rate for their time.
+If you hire a smaller, local firm for interior design services, you’ll likely pay an hourly rate for their time.
 But the problem is that their time isn’t what attracts people to your model.
 You should be spending the bulk of your budget on the products that go into your model because that’s what will ultimately increase occupancy.

 Model55 is committed to offering furnishing solutions that put the bulk of your model apartment budget toward product.
 Every step of our process, from design to installation, is set up to deliver the best possible ROI on your investment.